-It does not follow from this definition but seems to be the case in actual history that the transition occurred only when mathematical techniques were wielded not only by specialists but by specialists who were somehow organized professionally and thus also linked in a network of communication.
-According to studies of ethnomathematics as defined in [Ascher & Ascher 1986: 125], that is, as "the study of mathematical ideas of non-literate people", what me may see as an integrated whole and label ethnomathematics in its original context will mostly consist of unconnected mathematical techniques (that is, integrated with other facets of culture but not with each other).
-This is at least the impression conveyed by for example Paulus Gerdes' and Marcia Ascher's publications; we may explain marriage rules and the construction of string- or sand-drawn figures by one and the same group theory, but this is our connection.
-Not everybody in such societies are equally skilled in using the techniques, and those who are particularly skilled may guard their knowledge jealously - see, for example [Gerdes 1997: 32-36].
-They may even make up a recognized and respected group; but they do not make their living from that.
+It does not follow from this definition but seems to be the case in actual history that the transition occurred only when mathematical techniques were wielded not only by specialists but by specialists who were somehow organised professionally and thus also linked in a network of communication.
+According to studies of ethnomathematics as defined in Ascher and Ascher (1986, p.
+125) - that is, as 'the study of mathematical ideas of non-literate people'1 - what we may see as an integrated whole and label ethnomathematics will mostly consist in its original context of unconnected mathematical techniques (that is, integrated with other facets of culture but not with each other).
+This is at least the impression conveyed by, for example, Paulus Gerdes' and Marcia Ascher's publications; we may explain marriage rules and the construction of string- or sand-drawn figures by one and the same group theory. but this is our connection.
+Not everybody in such societies are equally skilled in using the techniques, and those who are particularly skilled may guard their knowledge jealously - see, for example Gerdes (1997, pp. 32-36).
+They may even make up a recognised and respected group, but they do not make their living from that.

-Integrated mathematics appears to arise with that social complexity and particular division of labour which historically goes together with early state formation and the development of writing or some equivalent recording system like the Inka quipus.2 The case we know best (yet not as well as we would like) is late fourth-millennium BCE southern Mesopotamia.
-Here, the earliest state-like social system developed in the city Uruk around the large temples.
-The priesthood of these created a pictographic script and a numerico-metrological while mathematics includes counting, measuring, accounting, classifying, ordering, inferring and modelling.
-Under this definition, "ethnomathematics" will certainly often encompass integrated mathematics.
-D'Ambrosio justly characterizes it as "anthropological mathematics" - in principle thus more or less what I am addressing here.

-1 It should be remembered that the concept as defined by Ubiratan d'Ambrosio [1987: 15] is quite different (my English translation, as everywhere in the following where nothing else is indicated system, the latter used for accounting, the former providing context ("from whom to whom", etc.) - and the numerico-metrological system bears witness of integration of length- and area metrologies and of a general idea of sub-unit across the various metrologies.
-[Høyrup 2009: 18-28] presents an overview and further references to the indirect evidence drawn upon.
+Integrated mathematics appears to arise with that social complexity and particular division of labour which historically goes together with early state formation and the development of writing or some equivalent recording system like the Inka quipus.
+The case we know best (yet not as well as we would like) is late fourth-millennium BCE southern Mesopotamia.
+Here, the earliest statelike social system developed in the city Uruk around the large temples.
+The priesthood of these created a pictographic script and a numerico-metrological system, the latter used for accounting, the former providing context ('from whom to whom', etc.) - and the numerico-metrological system bears witness of integration of length and area metrologies and of a general idea of a sub-unit across the various metrologies.
+Høyrup (2009, pp. 18-28) presents an overview and further references to the indirect evidence drawn upon.